Introduced Animals in Australia

 Photo: House mouse

-Until Europeans came to Australia in 1788, Australia had no hoofed animals (like horses, cattle, goats, deer, etc.).
+Until Europeans came to Australia in 1788, there were no hoofed animals (like horses, cattle, goats, deer, etc.) in Australia.
 There were no apes or monkeys in Australia either.

-Rats and mice were the only animals the Europeans didn't bring intentionally.
-Instead, they arrived as stowaways on ships.
+Rats and mice were the only animals that the Europeans didn't bring intentionally.
+They arrived as stowaways on ships.

 The Australian Ecosystem Isolated and Protected for Millions of Years